ppone/docs/dev/getting-started.md

 The `external_id` property helps you tie the customer on Invoiced to the ID already used within your system.
 It is not required as we would generate a value for you if it was not supplied.

-We highly recommend saving the customer `id` value in your own database (the Invoiced ID, not the external one).
-This ID is required to retrieve the customer's account, invoices, and other billing data.
+We highly recommend saving the customer's Invoiced `id` in your own database.
+This ID is required to retrieve the customer's account, create invoices, and perform any other customer-centric tasks.

 ### Creating an Invoice